Aerial reconnaissance in World War II: Endgame

 D-Day constituted the single biggest photo-reconnaissance job in history.
 One who was there reported that at the ACIU, 1,700 officers and enlistees studied 85,000 images daily.
+Two days before the Allied invasion date, an American pilot, Joe Thompson, flew a mission that included photographing a list of sites over France, one of which was called Grandcamp.
+It was a German battery overlooking a sandy outcropping now known as Omaha Beach.
+Thompson had, two months prior, done reconnaissance of the whole Normandy coast at an altitude of 50 feet and had no idea of the significance of this repeat flight obtaining verticals at 2500 ft.
+When he landed after this mission on June 4, 1944, coming to a stop on the tarmac with his plane's propeller blades still turning, a young soldier in a jeep screeched his tires stopping by Thompson's plane to remove the film.
+He drove it to Eisenhower's headquarters at Wilton House in Salisbury, about 20 miles away.
+In his later book, Crusade in Europe, Eisenhower said, "Airplane photography searched out even minute details...[and] information so derived was available to our troops within a matter of hours."

-There were 12,000 Allied aircraft in the air over the region that day.
+There were 12,000 Allied aircraft in the air over the region On D–Day.
 If the invasion was counted as a major reconnaissance success, the German Ardennes offensive (Battle of the Bulge) in December was a major failure.
 Post-battle investigation maintained that the problem lay not in obtaining airborne evidence, but in integrating the numerous disparate data points into a coherent picture.
 Also, by then the Germans had learned to move by night and under cover of seasonal bad weather when possible.
 These countermeasures, also including going underground and exploiting snow cover, came to represent some of the limitations of overhead reconnaissance even in conditions of overwhelming air superiority.

 German reconnaissance languished in the west because radar-aided air defenses there made survival unlikely.
 Apart from the ubiquitous Ju 88s, the Heinkel He 177s proved valuable as a reconnaissance platform but that type was extremely troubled mechanically.
 In effect, the Luftwaffe was unable to carry out regular surveillance of critical targets like the British Isles prior to the invasion of June 1944; indeed, one German aircraft was “allowed” to overfly Dover in order to report on a fake invasion build-up there.
 (However, Brugioni maintains that Germany did conduct sufficient flights to estimate the time and place of the invasion.)